 As discussed in Note I to the Unaudited Consolidated Condensed Financial Statements, we have long-term liabilities for employee retirement plans.
-The payments related to retirement plans are not included above since they are dependent upon when the employee retires or leaves the Company.
+The payments related to the supplemental retirement plan are not included above since they are dependent upon when the employee retires or leaves the Company.
 In addition, minimum pension funding requirements are not included above, as such amounts are not available for all periods presented.
-We estimate that we will contribute approximately \$600,000 to the pension plan in 2007.
+We estimate that we will contribute approximately \$500,000 to the pension plan in 2007.
 During 2006, we made approximately \$615,000 in pension plan contributions.